-The Incentivising Cybersecurity through Cyber Insurance (ICCI) project is a collaboration between the University of Kent (UoK) and the Royal United Services Institute (RUSI) which intends to analyse ways in which cyber insurance could provide a significant lever to promote a step change towards better cyber risk management in organisations.
+The Incentivising Cybersecurity through Cyber Insurance (ICCI) project was a collaboration between the University of Kent (UoK) and the Royal United Services Institute (RUSI) which analysed ways in which cyber insurance could provide a significant lever to promote a step change towards better cyber risk management in organisations.

-Work on ICCI is supported by the Research Institute in Sociotechnical Cyber Security (RISCS) and the National Cyber Security Centre (NCSC).
+Work on ICCI was supported by the Research Institute in Sociotechnical Cyber Security (RISCS) and the National Cyber Security Centre (NCSC).

 Aims and objectives

-This project has two key objectives.
-The first is to develop a clear understanding of the positive outcomes that cyber insurance could have in improving cyber risk management practices, and consequently, to define how these outcomes may be championed to better direct secure behaviours in organisations.
+This project had two key objectives.
+The first was to develop a clear understanding of the positive outcomes that cyber insurance could have in improving cyber risk management practices, and consequently, to define how these outcomes may be championed to better direct secure behaviours in organisations.

-The project will combine an extensive literature review with stakeholder interviews and focus groups to gain critical insights into the cyber insurance industry.
-This will involve engagements with a diverse global community, including insurance professionals, policymakers, cyber security experts, and organisations (including SMEs).
+The project combined an extensive literature review with stakeholder interviews and focus groups to gain critical insights into the cyber insurance industry.
+This involved engagements with a diverse global community, including insurance professionals, policymakers, cyber security experts, and organisations (including SMEs).

 Access the key outputs of this research project.

 Cyber insurance is meant to protect businesses from cyber attacks.
 But does it help or hurt cyber security as it stands now?
 Cyber Research Analyst Jamie MacColl with the UK’s Royal United Services Institute (RUSI) gives us a primer on cyber insurance.